arturro/django-ninja-prv/README.md

 ## Technical Support

-For questions about multi-tenancy requirements or technical issues, contact: marcin.galczynski@int4.com or tomasz.mackowski@int4.com
+For questions about multi-tenancy requirements or technical issues, contact:

+    * Marcin Galczynski@
+    * Tomasz Mackowski

 Deadline: [X] days from receipt